Why National Monuments Matter

 Understanding the conservation role of these diverse, protected landscapes that carry a powerful (and unique) designation.

 National monuments have gotten a lot of buzz in the press over the past few years.
 In 2018, President Trump sparked enormous controversy when he shrank the borders of Bears Ears National Monument by more than 80 percent.
 Three years later, President Biden made national news when he restored those borders.
-Then, in 2022, the Biden Administration created a brand-new national monument—Camp Hale-Continental Divide in Colorado—which could signal an oncoming wave of new designations.
+Since then, the Biden Administration has created three new national monuments, which include Camp hale-Continental Divide in Colorado, Avi Kwa Ame in Southern Nevada, and Castner Range in West Texas.

-So, what lands are going to be in that wave?
-And, while we’re on the subject, what exactly is a national monument?
+So, what exactly is a national monument?
 Why do they feature so prominently in our national conservation discourse right now?
 To find out, we spoke with Jocelyn Torres at Conservation Lands Foundation (CLF), the group in charge of advocating for all the lands that don’t fit into your standard national-park or national-forest buckets.
 Think: wild and scenic rivers, historic and scenic trails, national conservation areas, and—you guessed it—national monuments.
 Here’s what Torres had to say about the fight for new monuments in the year ahead.

 Is a national monument the same as a national park?